 Deeply enthralled, infatuated and quite taken by this topless redhead, for the first time in my life, I asked for a job at The Red Witch.
 Just think what my life would have become had I gotten hired — lol?

 Anyway, to stay close and get money for beer to see her, I became a proficient panhandler around the corner on McDougal Street.
 On these beautiful summer days and nights, with everyone walking ‘round all head-banded with beads, wearing Sgt.
 Pepper and West Point jackets, everybody looking pre-Woodstock, I’d switch from begging coins to drifting into Washington Square Park to play chess.
 In those days, I’d hitch-hike all over with a chess board and had become reasonably good at the game.

 Almost always present in the park, sitting on several chess tables, was David Peel and variants of his Lower East Side band.
-His madcapped tatterdemalioned band sang marijuana and anti-cop songs over and over, supported by acoustic guitars, tambourines, bells, whistles and makeshift drums and a choir of youthful protest.
+A mad-capped tatterdemalion, Peel would sing marijuana and anti-cop songs over and over.
+He’d always be backed by acoustic guitars, tambourines, harmonicas, bells, whistles and real and makeshift drums — it was all a choir of youthful protest!

 My favorite favorite chess opponent was an elderly gentleman called The Wizard.
 He’d show up every day in a fine pin-striped suit, wearing a bowler hat, carrying a rolled up New York Times and two bags.
 One bag was his chess pieces; the other his lunch.
 He would only play for a nickel a game.
 I played against him so often I had to keep panhandling.
 One late afternoon, I beat him!
 One of my proudest moments.
 I jumped out of my seat and yelled at the top of my lungs, “I beat the Wizard!”